 Universal Product Codes, or UPCs for short, are serial numbers that represent unique codes for most products sold in North America.
 The barcode is broken into two sets of numbers, one for the unique business ID, and the other for the specific product's assigned ID number.

-Purchasing a UPC code can be accomplished through a non-profit organization that administers the UPC code database, GS1 US, but the bar for entry isn't exactly low.
-For the initial unique business ID, the cost is at a minimum of $750 a year, varied based on your business' annual sales revenue, and the number of barcodes you'll require.
+There are several ways you can purchase these series of codes that are assigned to your business.
+For larger quantities, purchasing a UPC code series can be accomplished through a non-profit organization that administers the UPC code database, GS1 US.
+For the initial unique business ID, the cost can be as high as $750 a year, of course this varies based on your business' annual sales revenue, and the number of barcodes you'll require.
 As well, annual renewal fees are required to continue using your business ID (also called company prefix).

-We recommend that you get your own UPC business ID from GS1 US if you are able to afford it, but if you are only going to be using a small number of codes, purchasing through a reseller might be a better option.
-When you purchase through a reseller, you are purchasing a code or set of codes with the reseller's business ID and they are merely selling you their available product ID numbers (the second set of numbers in the code).
+The second route, is that you would purchase the codes through a reseller, for smaller quantities and for a much lower price.
+What happens here is you are purchasing a code or set of codes with that reseller's business ID and they are merely selling you their available product ID numbers (the second set of numbers in the code).
 We can't recommend enough that you research a reseller before purchasing codes through them.